kenrward/ignite-dc-wpdemo/README.md

 ## 1. Create Azure Resources using Azure CLI

+Open `webapp.azcli` in VSCode.
+Ensure Azure CLI Tools extention is enabled to use right-click run in terminal.
+Also, switch terminal to bash.

 ## 2. Deploy web code via GitHub

 ## 3. Deploy database via MySQL Client Tools